temporary77/24/README.md

 inspiration from another project
 reference: https://github.com/auntyellow/24

-solves 4 numbers game for all non negative integers
+solves 24 game for all non negative integers
-4 number format, + - * / only
+4 number format, any target, + - * / only

 generates dissimiliar unique solutions with filters only
 - filters duplicate solutions for duplicate numbers ((x,x,y,y), etc...)